code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2014-04-12-jsf-primefaces-hello-world-example-jetty-maven.md

 In order to run our example, we need a servlet container (the component of a web server that interacts with Java servlets).
 There are a number of servlet containers implementations available, in the below example we will use [Jetty](http://www.eclipse.org/jetty/){:target="_blank"} which is a non-commercial pure Java-based HTTP (Web) server and Java Servlet container from the Eclipse Foundation.

-There is a `jetty-maven-plugin` which allows launching a Jetty instance from a command line using Maven.
+There is a [jetty-maven-plugin](https://www.eclipse.org/jetty/documentation/9.4.x/jetty-maven-plugin.html){:target="_blank"} which allows launching a Jetty instance from a command line using Maven.
 The plugin has been configured so that the HTTP listener port is set to "<kbd>9090</kbd>" and the context path is set to "<kbd>codenotfound</kbd>".

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>